 More info about Golestan Palace

-Classic restaurants, cafes, and restrooms are in the southeastern part of the Palace, by the wind catcher building.
+Classic restaurants, cafes, and restrooms are by the wind catcher building in the southeastern part of the Palace.

 Also, being one of the largest Iran palaces has brought privileges to the place.
-Hence, art galleries, live shows and music performers are available in the main yard of Golestan palace from time to time.
-So if you are lucky, you might be able to get a sight of Iranian modern pop culture.
+Hence, art galleries, live shows, and music performers are occasionally available in Golestan Palace’s main yard.
+So if you are lucky, you might see Iranian modern pop culture.